openmm/openmm/docs-source/usersguide/library/02_compiling.rst

 Step 2: Build and Install
 =========================

 #.
-Open the file OpenMM.sln in your build directory in Visual Studio.
+Open the file :file:`OpenMM.sln` in your build directory in Visual Studio.
+   Note that this file will appear as just :file:`OpenMM` if you have configured Explorer to hide file name extensions.
 #.
 Set the configuration type to "Release" (not "Debug") in the toolbar.
 #.
 From the Build menu, select "Build Solution".
 This takes some time.
 #.
 In the Solution Explorer, right-click on "INSTALL" and select "Build".